belzeme/intro-functional-js/Functional JavaScript introduction.md

 JavaScript functions have some differences compared to traditional functions in other languages.
 Here are some differences:

-1. First-class functions: functions are considere first-class citizens, meaning they can be assigned to variables, passed as arguments to other functions, and returned as values from functions.
+1. First-class functions: functions are considered first-class citizens, meaning they can be assigned to variables, passed as arguments to other functions, and returned as values from functions.
 This allows for powerful functional programming techniques that are not available in many other languages.

 1. Dynamic Typing: JavaScript is a dynamically typed language, which means that the data type of a variable is determined at runtime.
-This also applies to function arguments and return types, which can be of any type, This is different from statically typed languages like Jave or C++, where the data types must be explicitly defined.
-Typescript begam its life as an attemp to bring traditional object-oriented types to JavaScript so that the programmers at Microsoft could bring traditional object-oriented program to the web.
+This also applies to function arguments and return types, which can be of any type, This is different from statically typed languages like Java or C++, where the data types must be explicitly defined.
+Typescript began its life as an attempt to bring traditional object-oriented types to JavaScript so that the programmers at Microsoft could bring traditional object-oriented program to the web.
 As it has developed, TS's type system has evolved to model code written by native JavaScripters.
 The resulting system is powerful, interesting and messy.

-1. Closures: JavaScript supports closures, which are function that have access to variables in their outer scope, even after the outer scipe has returned.
+1. Closures: JavaScript supports closures, which are function that have access to variables in their outer scope, even after the outer scope has returned.
 This allows for powerful and flexible programming techniques, such as creating private variables or memoization.

 1. Function hoisting: In JavaScript, function declarations are hoisted to the top or their scope, meaning they can be called before they are defined.
 This is not possible in many other languages, where functions must be defined before they are used.